jbenasuli/consumer_behavior/README.md

 ### Main Branch

-All code in the main branch is production ready ✅

 The main branch should include:

-- All code necessary to perform exploratory analysis ✅
+- All code necessary to perform exploratory analysis: ✅
-- Some code necessary to complete the machine learning portion of the project ✅
+- Some code necessary to complete the machine learning portion of the project: ✅

 ### README.md

 The README.md must include:

-- Description of the communication protocols ✅
+- Outline of the project (this may include images, but should be easy to follow and digest): ✅
-  - Team members communicate primarily via slack
-  - Questions and comments are also relayed by leveraging the Google Apps' comments tool
-  - Deliverables and issues are tracked in the team's google sheet to ensure all team members are aligned on the status of all the project's component parts

-- Outline of the project (this may include images, but should be easy to follow and digest) ✅
+- Cohesive, structured outline of the project (this may include images, but should be easy to follow and digest): ✅

 Note: The descriptions and explanations required in all other project deliverables should also be your README.md as part of your outline unless otherwise noted ✅